 - base_logdir Directory where test logs should go.
-If None provided a temporary directory will be created. - config (dict) the job configuration, usually set by command line options and argument parsing actual time end = -1 actual time start = -1 basedir
+If None provided a temporary directory will be created. - config (dict) the job configuration, usually set by command line options and argument parsing actual_time_start = -1

+$actual_time_end = -1$

-(unix) time when the test finished, actual one to be shown to users cache dirs
+(unix) time when the test finished, actual one to be shown to users basedir cache_dirs

-(unix) time when the test started, actual one to be shown to users static cancel (msg=None)
+(unix) time when the test started, actual one to be shown to users static cancel(msg=None)